 Athena SWAN: Good Practice Initiatives on gender equality

 Berry, J., and Loke, G. (2011) Improving the degree attainment of black and minority ethnic students.
 Equality Challenge Unit / The Higher Education Academy.

 Cotton, D.R.E, George, R., Joyner, M. (2013) The Gender and Ethnicity Attainment Gap Research Project.
-Plymouth: Pedagogic Research Institute and Observatory, Plymouth University. : A comparative analysis.
+Plymouth: Pedagogic Research Institute and Observatory, University of Plymouth. : A comparative analysis.

 Cotton, D.R.E., Joyner, M., George R. and Cotton, P.A.
 (2015) Understanding the gender and ethnicity attainment gap in UK higher education.
 Innovations in Education and Teaching International, 53(5), pp 475-486.

 Gale, N. and Ward, N. (2017) LGBTQ-inclusivity in the higher education curriculum: a best practice guide.
 Birmingham: University of Birmingham.